Featured in The Copper Press, 23 October, 2159 A.M.

 Echoes of a Sterner Voice

 At midnight a tremor shook the bell tower.
 Bells pealed discordant, resolving into a single clear chord Émile had never heard.
-In that tone he sensed a presence—resolute, vibrant, utterly unlike Gabouray’s airy hum.
-A second ringing followed, lower, firmer, and words magnified within Émile’s ribcage: “Laughter comforts.
-Courage saves.”
+In that tone he sensed a presence.
+Resolute, vibrant, utterly unlike Gabouray’s airy hum.
+A second ringing followed, lower, firmer, and words magnified within Émile’s ribcage: “A frivolous heart cannot save them.
+Does yours possess that which can??”

 When dawn broke, Émile found the porcelain idol cracked down the center.
 The painted grin remained, but one half had slipped askew, exposing unpainted clay—like mirth peeled away to reveal unfinished resolve.